agrawalharsh29/WED_DEV_PROJECTS/README.md

-It is a simple calculator made using javascript and html
+It is a simple calculator made using javascript and html.

-##THIS IS MY FIRST CHANGE TO GIT.
+The basic javascript code is used here in this small project.